finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

 <a name="buildTransactionsForPortfolioGroup"></a>
 # **buildTransactionsForPortfolioGroup**
-> VersionedResourceListOfOutputTransaction buildTransactionsForPortfolioGroup(scope, code, transactionQueryParameters, asAt, filter, propertyKeys, limit, page)
+> VersionedResourceListOfOutputTransaction buildTransactionsForPortfolioGroup(scope, code, transactionQueryParameters, asAt, filter, propertyKeys)

 [EARLY ACCESS] Build transactions for transaction portfolios in a portfolio group